michael8php/dotfiles/README.md

 ## Michael's Personal Site
-This is the personal web site of Michael Tawadros
+This is the personal web site of Michael Tawadros.